openedx/edx-documentation/en_us/open_edx_course_authors/source/exercises_tools/index.rst

 Creating Exercises and Tools
 ############################

-Use the chapters in this section to understand how to create exercises and tools in your course.
+Use the topics in this section to understand how to add exercises and tools to your course.

 For information on how to develop your course content in the Studio Outline page, see :ref:`Developing Your Course Index`.